scholarsportal/historical-topos/content/about-project.en.md

 ## Technical Specifications

-The following presents the steps taken to digitize all of the historical topographic maps from the 1:25,000 and 1:63,360 scales series for Ontario.
+The following presents the steps taken to digitize all of the historical topographic maps from the 1:25,000 and 1:63,360 scale series for Ontario.
 These technical specifications are presented as a set of scanning and georeferencing guidelines for the project.
 This can also serve as a useful reference for other institutions undertaking map digitization projects.

 ### Digitization
 Print maps were digitized at 600 ppi resolution and 24-bit colour depth with Colortrac feed-through scanners (models SmartLF Gx+ T56 and SmartLF SG), using standardized colour normalization and stitch correction processes.
 Manual quality control methods were applied to each digitized sheet to ensure images were straightened and cropped appropriately.
 Images were also manually inspected for the presence of scanning artifacts; affected images were either corrected or the sheet was flagged for re-scanning.